abemka1234/Bitcut/README.md

 ```

 ### How use it?
-1.Install python with all modules(check requierments.txt)
+1.Install python with all modules(check"How install requierements.txt")

 2.Open cmd